Don’t Let a Romance Scam Break Your Heart or Empty Your Bank Account

 Red Flag #1: Pictures that look “too good to be true.”

 Be skeptical of profiles that have photos that look like they were taken by a professional photographer.
 Most legitimate dating site users upload “selfies” or photos taken with friends and family, do not look modified or “Photoshopped,” and lack that “perfect lighting” look models and actors have in their professional portfolios.
-If you see a profile picture that seems “too good to be true,” save the picture to your computer’s hard drive and upload it to Google Images to see if the image appears anywhere else on the internet.
+If you see a profile picture that seems “too good to be true,” save the picture to your computer’s hard drive and upload it to the image search on your web browser to see if the image appears anywhere else on the internet.
 This is a great way to see if the picture in question was stolen from another website and help you determine if you are communicating with someone hiding behind a fake profile.
 Also, if a profile only has one or two pictures on it, this could also be an indication that the user is masquerading as someone else.

 Red Flag #2: The person wants to quickly move the conversation to a new communication platform.